When I visited Japan, I would stumble across reviews like this on Tabelog:

 But, this still isn’t great.
 We want to be able to distinguish between a 40th and a 69th percentile movie.
 Let’s smooth out the distribution a little, and also give ourselves a little bottom end granularity so that we can distinguish the truly horrid movies:

 This looks pretty reasonable.
 Of course, individuals would be free to deviate on personal preference as well as on the thing they are rating.
-For example:
+Someone who enjoys hate-watching movies might want more bottom-end granularity.
+A restaurateur might compress less aggressively, since a single visit only samples a slice of what a restaurant offers.

 Implementation